New Paragraph

 Aligning this with competent, professional, clinical care is my passion.

-I am therefore, somewhat uniquely perhaps, able to draw from my extensive personal and professional experiences to offer a trauma-specialist, attachment-informed, FASD-informed, CPA-informed, relationally-focused, inclusive, integrative psychotherapy setting where many parent/carers and professionals have shared experiencing a deep sense of validation and 'feeling felt'.
+I am therefore, somewhat uniquely perhaps, able to draw from my extensive personal and professional experiences to offer a trauma-specialist, Attachment-informed, FASD-informed, CPA-informed, SEND-informed, ND-informed, relationally-focused, inclusive, integrative psychotherapy setting where many parent/carers and professionals have shared experiencing a deep sense of validation and 'feeling felt'.
 I am passionate about creating a safe and inclusive space for those who identify themselves as being from marginalised groups and/or where their identity intersects across those groups.

 My Mission